kleebaum/bayeosgatewayclient/README.md

     sleep(1)
 ```

-A BayEOSWriter constructor could also take the following arguments:
+A BayEOSWriter constructor takes the following arguments:
 ```
 PATH = '/tmp/bayeos-device1/'	# directory to store .act and .rd files MAX_CHUNK = 2000				# file size in bytes